 The programme provides leadership and business skills training for the Associates and also a platform to share experiences and insights.

-This is a new training programme designed to connect the Associates with knowledge and resources to better understand their own leadership style, and to improve their capabilities in the role of the Associate in assisting in the running of the practice.
+The MoA Associates Club is a membership-based group for the intermediate level staff in the architectural practice.
+It is an educational opportunity, including a training programme designed to connect Associates with knowledge and resources to better understand their own leadership style, and to improve their leadership capabilities in the role of the Associate.

-Each session will include presentation and activities to introduce leadership and business concepts to participants.
+Each session will include presentations and activities to introduce leadership, communication and business concepts to participants.
 It will also include discussion time to learn from each other’s experiences at different practices.

 Programme schedule and outline

-• 6 Associates’ Club sessions - meeting monthly from February to May, September & October
+• 6 Associates Club sessions - meeting monthly from October except December and January

 • Sessions held from 6:30 - 8:30pm at Build Studios, Waterloo